josegonzalez/create-your-own-heroku-review-apps-with-dokku/README.md

 In short, you can deploy your git brunches as standalone apps with unique urls.
 This is very useful feature.

-And as I doesn't use Heroku, here I'll show you how to create your own Heroku review apps on [dokku](https://github.com/dokku/dokku).
+And as I don't use Heroku, I'll show you how to create your own Heroku review apps on [dokku](https://github.com/dokku/dokku).

 # Preinstall steps